Safeguarding Policy and Procedure

 1. Introduction – Commitment to Safeguarding

-The Bedford Players Trust (BPT) acknowledges its legal and ethical responsibility to protect all children and vulnerable adults engaged in our activities.
+The Bedford Players Trust (BPT) acknowledges its legal and ethical responsibility to protect all children and adults at risk engaged in our activities.
 To guarantee the safety and well-being of these individuals, it is essential that all staff, artists, and volunteers comprehend and comply with the safeguarding guidelines outlined in this policy.
 Our goal is to foster safe working practices while nurturing a stimulating and creative environment for everyone involved.

 2. Purpose of the Policy

-• To offer staff and volunteers the fundamental principles that shape our commitment to safeguarding.
+● To offer staff and volunteers the fundamental principles that shape our commitment to safeguarding.

 3. Legal Framework